UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 JupyterLab enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and custom components in a flexible, integrated, and extensible manner.

-The main document type that is most commonly used in JupyterLab is Jupyter **notebook**.
+The main document type that is most commonly used in JupyterLab is the Jupyter **notebook**.

-Jupyter notebooks enable you to combine narrative with interactive, executable code and its output all in one place.
+One of the core strengths of Jupyter notebooks is that they enable you to combine narrative text with interactive, executable code and its output all in one place.

 We'll talk about Jupyter notebooks in more detail in the upcoming sections.